eed3si9n/eed3si9n.com/content/posts/sbt-cache-ideas.md

 This should let the macro know which files needs to be tracked as outputs for caching.

+### file inputs

+Similar to the output story, we would need to include the content hashes of files into the input hash, not just the file name.

+We might need to set up some cascade of typeclasses to try re-use existing typeclass, like use `Hashable1[A]` if available, otherwise use `Hashable2[A]` via `summon`?

+Also in general, similar to what I had to do in Zinc for [cached compilation][cached-compilation-for-sbt], we'd likely need to remove the absolute paths and used a mapper so any cachable input paths are machine-independent.

+- sbt 1.x: `new File("/Users/yourname/workspace/foo/bar/src/main/scala/foo/bar/Hello.scala")`
+- sbt 2.x: `VirualFile("${BASE}/foo/bar/src/main/scala/foo/bar/Hello.scala")`

+Tasks that require actual `File` can convert `VirtualFileRef`s back using a mapper, which would know about all the absolute paths needed for the build.

 ### other inputs

 If you look at the example task again: